Dassa-Alora/Solteria/Physical_Geography.md

 The Endless Ocean is the largest ocean in the world.
 Many expeditions had gone out to explore and survey the Endless Ocean but none have yet circumnavigate Solteria.
 The majority of expeditions that attempted to circumnavigate either disappeared or were force to turn back to port due to the dwindling supplies.

 There is a commonly known Point of No Return among the sailors known as Leviathan's End, an island that is in the shape of a Leviathan.

+### Traverse Sea

+The Traverse Sea is the most explored and the busiest water feature in the world.
+The Traverse Seas extends from the Shrouded Deep to the west to the Endless Ocean in the east and is bounded by the continent of Nuryu in the north and the continent of Syrelion in the south.
+Countless shipping lanes run through the Traverse Sea delivering goods to the all countries except for Rylia and Myrland whose coasts are on the Shrouded Deep.

+### Snow Gale Sea

+The Snow Gale Sea is the most dangerous water feature in the world (not counting the Shrouded Deep of course).
+It is plagued by severe winter storms, rough seas, and dangerous freezing temperatures.

+### The Winter Shoals

+The Winter Shoals is the shallowest ocean in the world.
+Not many traders and merchants travel the Winter Shoals out of fear of running aground.
+Those who do traverse the Winter Shoals must sail their ships with exact precision or run aground.